14 min read

 Networking opportunities

-Being a Waiter or Waitress also allows you to form connections that can benefit your career in the long run.
+Being a Waiter or Waitress also opens the door to meaningful connections that can benefit your career long-term.

 Developing patience and multitasking skills